MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Rationale and Alternatives

 - Makes it easy to perform difficult queries for our protocol
-- Makes the client code more module
+- Makes the client code more modular
 - The current implementation takes a lot of work and it is quite limited for a certain use case.
 - Other alternatives are discussed in the previous commits of this [RFC](https://github.com/CodaProtocol/coda/pull/2901)
 - In an ideal world where we have an infinite amount of time, we would implement our own native graph database leverage the `transition_frontier` as an in-memory cache.
 Namely, we would have all the blocks in the `transition_frontier` to be in the in-memory cache along with nodes that have a 1 to 2 degree of seperation
+- Can we integrate the persistence system and the archival system in some way to make queries and stores more efficient?

 # Prior Art